Nearshore Software Development in Mexico 2023 - Alcor BPO

 Developed IT Infrastructure

-Mexico’s government has been allocating massive budgetary funds to upgrade local tech infrastructure, contributing to the growing trend of outsourcing software development to Mexico.
-In 2021, the country launched the 5G mobile network which is meant to enhance internet connections (and as a result speed up digital operations).
-Moreover, IT companies are also fostered to build AI-based cutting-edge technologies that can streamline software development processes and make it more error-free.
+In 2021, the country launched a spanking new 5G mobile network, which is meant to enhance internet connections (and, as a result, speed up digital operations).
+Moreover, IT companies are also fostered to build AI-based cutting-edge technologies that can streamline software development processes and make them more error-free, which is why the option to nearshore mobile app and other domains of development in Mexico guarantees excellent outcomes.
 In addition, over 20 tech parks with modern facilities and office buildings were established, including the Guadalajara Software Center, Creative Digital City, Apodaca Technology Park, and Monterrey Technology Park.
-They can be found in 3 Mexican IT powerhouses like Guadalajara, Monterrey, and Mexico City, as well as in 2 emerging ones: Tijuana and Merida.
+You can find them in 3 Mexican IT powerhouses — Guadalajara, Monterrey, and Mexico City, as well as in 2 emerging ones — Tijuana and Merida.

 Vibrant Business Environment